 You get hands-on teaching practice and observation of experienced teachers, applying your learning in the classroom with English language learners.

-CELTA courses are run by approved centres, based on specifications produced by Cambridge English Language Assessment.
+CELTA courses are run by approved centres, based on specifications produced by Cambridge Assessment English.
 All courses have a minimum of 120 contact hours.

 Download an overview of CELTA.

 You will cover five main topics as part of your CELTA course:

 You will be assessed throughout the course and there is no final examination.
 The two types of assessment are:

 You will complete four written assignments (each 750–1,000 words).
 These focus on:

 You can find a wide range of official Cambridge English support materials from Cambridge Assessment English and Cambridge University Press.
 Support materials include coursebooks and practice tests and include materials in both print and digital formats.